 - Only carry the food you need.
 If possible, buy food right before getting to the campsite.
 Shopping in campground supply stores adds to the adventure and reduces your weight.

 - Only take the camping gear you need to have.
-For our family of four, we pack a tent, sleeping bags, a small first aid kit, very few clothes, very few books and a few special toys (a deck of cards, ukulele and teddy).
-For cooking, we have a single 6 cup cooking pot, a camp stove and fuel, four nesting bowls and sporks (affiliate links), a Swiss army knife, a thin plastic cutting mat, and several collapsible prep bowls.
+For our family of four, we pack a tent, sleeping bags, a small first aid kit, very few clothes, very few books, and a few special toys (a deck of cards, ukulele, and teddy).
+For cooking, we have a single 6-cup cooking pot, a camp stove and fuel, four nesting bowls and sporks, a Swiss army knife, a thin plastic cutting mat, and several collapsible prep bowls.

 Tips for cycling with kids

-While all of the general cycle camping advice still applies when you’re travelling with kids, it’s also important to consider how your kids are going to manage the trip.
+While all of the general cycle camping advice still applies when you’re traveling with kids, it’s also important to consider how your kids are going to manage the trip.

 Here are a few tips for cycle camping with younger kids